M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 Next we will create a [module file]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Modules/) to contain our actual application logic.
 Initially:

 * We will declare a [default entry point]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Event-Registration-And-Entry-Points/#shellui-modules) for the ShellUI module.
-* We will react to the `NewShellFrame` event and obtain a reference to the shell frame.
+* We will react to the `NewNormalShellFrame` event and obtain a reference to the shell frame.
 * We will react to the shell frame's `Started` event (as using the shell frame before this point will result in an exception).
 * Create a command (button,  place it into the task area, and hide it.
 * React to the shellFrame's `CustomCommand` event and add some placeholder code to execute when the command is clicked.